openstack/releases/README.rst

       This repository is no longer used, but was present in old versions of a deliverable.

+  ``pypi-name``
+    An optional name for the deliverable on pypi.python.org.
+This value is only needed if the name on PyPI does not match the canonicalized output of ``python setup.py --name``, such as if it uses capitalized letters ("DragonFlow" instead of "dragonflow").

 ``release-type``
   This (optional) key sets the level of validation for the versions numbers.